(Disclosure: Some of the links below may be affiliate links)

 With this high driving number, the cheap car becomes significantly more affordable than Mobility.
 You could save 7000 CHF per year by owning your car.

-Finally, let’s look at what would happen with 50’000 kilometers (not sure anybody drives this much) with only two years of amortization.
+Finally, here is what would happen with 50’000 kilometers (not sure anybody drives this much) with only two years of amortization.

 In this case, even a premium car would be cheaper than Mobility.
 But very few people (if any?) drive that much per year.
 At this point, owning a car is much cheaper than Mobility.